npm/rfcs/accepted/0030-open-source-pay-it-forward.md

 ## Rationale and Alternatives

-Currently there is the funding property in package.json: https://docs.npmjs.com/configuring-npm/package-json.html#funding but this does not really give any incentive to companies to go pay ther creator.
+1. Currently there is the funding property in package.json: https://docs.npmjs.com/configuring-npm/package-json.html#funding But this does not really give any incentive to companies to go pay the creators.
-  The nice this about the OSPIF system is that they only need to setup payment info once with tyhe accountant, so it is less cumbersome.
+    The nice thing about the OSPIF system is that they only need to setup payment info once with the accountant, so it is less cumbersome.
-  Also creators can require a contribution in the license of their package, so companies need to comply with that if they want to use it.
+    Also creators can require a contribution in the license of their package, so companies need to comply with that if they want to use the libray.

-The creator can change the license to be non commercial, but this is a very restrictive.
+2. The creator can change the license to be non commercial, but this is a very restrictive.
     If the company wants to use this library they would need to contact the creator and buy a license which creates a lot of friction.
     By specifying the montly amount that has to flow back to the opensource community the creator makes clear what the cost is ahead of time.

-No funding at all: This option is almost what we have now.
+3. No funding at all: This option is almost what we have now.
     But now creators are thorn between the choice of working on the package in their free time and working to make a living.
     This creates stress and the maintance of the packages suffers.

 ## Implementation

 We're submitting this proposal without filling in this section just to get some feedback.
 Do you see anything that can be improved or caveats in our thinking.
+Or costs that wont be met by the current compensations.

 {{Give a high-level overview of implementation requirements and concerns.
 Be specific about areas of code that need to change, and what their potential effects are.
 Discuss which repositories and sub-components will be affected, and what its overall code effect might be.}}